jf225/pallo/README.md

     pip install pallo

 # Usage
-In v0.2.0 there are two asset allocation models currently available, a geometric mean maximization model and an efficient frontier model.
+In v0.2.1 there are two asset allocation models currently available, a geometric mean maximization model and an efficient frontier model.
 There are plans for additional options in the future.
 ```
 #Load a custom dataset as a 2d list with each asset's percentage price moves as a one list
-dataset = [[-.42, 1.3, .18, -1.2, -.74], [2.1, -3.4, 1.1, .98, -4.3], [1.1, .72, .31, -.11, -1.4]]
+#Use the createDataset() method to create a 2d list to use with the gphrModel
+stocks = ["SGRY", "AA", "MTX"]
+dataset = createDataset(stocks, 30)

 #Create a gphrModel object and load the dataset
 model = gphrModel(dataset)